-3.1 Assessment of the significance of the potential impacts
+Assessment of the significance of the potential impacts 3.1

-- 3.1.1 Criteria of assigning significance to potential impacts - The following methodology is to be applied in the specialist studies for the assessment of potential impacts.
+3.1.1 Criteria of assigning significance to potential impacts

-The following h nethodology is to be applied in the specialist studies for the assessment of potential impacts.
-Criteria Explanation Nature of impact Review the type of effect that a proposed activity will have on the environment and should include "what will be affected and how?"
-Indicate whether the impact will be: Extent (S) local and limited to the immediate area of development (the site); Extent (L) limited to within 5 km of the development; or (R) whether the impact may be realized regionally, nationally or even internationally.
-Review the lifetime of the impact, as being: • (V) very short term (0 - 1 years), Duration • (S) short term (1 - 5 years), • (M) medium (5 - 15 years), • (L) long term (>15 years but where the impacts will cease after the operation of the site), or (P) permanent.
-Establish whether the import is destructive or importance and should be described as either.
-Establish whether the impact is destructive or innocuous and should be described as either: Intensity (L) low (where no environmental functions and processes are affected) (M) medium (where the environment continues to function but in a modified manner) or mensity (M) medium (where the environment continues to function but in a modified manner) or (H) high (where environmental functions and processes are altered such that they temporarily or permanently cease).
-Consider the likelihood of the impact occurring and should be described as: • (I) improbable (low likelihood) Probability • (P) probable (distinct possibility) (H) highly probable (most likely) or • (D) definite (impact will occur regardless of prevention measures).
+• The following m nethodology is to be applied in the specialist studies for the assessment of potential impacts.
+Criteria Explanation Nature of impact Review the type of effect that a proposed activity will have on the environment and should include "what will be affected and how?" ı Indicate whether the impact will be: Extent (S) local and limited to the immediate area of development (the site); (I) limited to within 5 two of the development are ı (L) limited to within 5 km of the development; or (R) whether the impact may be realized regionally, nationally or even internationally.
+Parish the lifetime of the impact as he is at ı Review the lifetime of the impact, as being: D. office • (V) very short term (0 - 1 years), ı Duration • (S) short term (1 - 5 years), ı • (M) medium (5 - 15 years), ı • (L) long term (>15 years but where the impacts will cease after the operation of the site), or ı (P) permanent.
+Establish whether the impact is destructive or innocuous and should be described as either: ı (L) low (where no environmental functions and processes are affected) ı Intensity ı intensity (M) medium (where the environment continues to function but in a modified manner) or (H) high (where environmental functions and processes are altered such that they temporarily or permanently ı cease). ı Consider the likelihood of the impact occurring and should be described as: ı (I) improbable (low likelihood) ı Probability (P) probable (distinct possibility) ı • (H) highly probable (most likely) or ı (D) definite (impact will occur regardless of prevention measures).
 Status of the impact Description as to whether the impact will be positive (a benefit), negative (a cost), or neutral.
 Degree of The degree of confidence in the predictions, based on the availability of information and specialist knowledge.
-This confidence should be assessed as high, medium or low. • (L) Low: Where the impact will not have an influence on the decision or require to be significantly accommodated in the project design Significance (M) Medium: Where it could have an influence on the environment which will require modification of the project design or alternative mitigation; • (H) High: Where it could have a 'no-go' implication for the project unless mitigation or re-design is practically achievable.
+This ı confidence should be assessed as high, medium or low.
+(L) Low: Where the impact will not have an influence on the decision or require to be significantly accommodated in the project design Significance • (M) Medium: Where it could have an influence on the environment which will require modification of the project ı design or alternative mitigation;